-Hampshire Covid Travel
+Hampshire Active Travel Fund Schemes

-Last update: April 2022
+Last update: September 2023

-This is the second tranche of funding made available for active travel measures from the Government and follows a successful bid earlier in the year for £863,000 for temporary pop-up measures to help people socially distance more easily as they returned to high streets and town centres and to make it easier to walk and cycle after the first national lockdown.
-This resulted in over 40 new schemes across Hampshire.
+This first tranche of funding, awarded in 2020, was provided for temporary pop-up measures in response to the Covid pandemic to help people socially distance more easily as they returned to high streets and town centres and to make it easier to walk and cycle after the first national lockdown and resulted in over 40 such schemes across Hampshire.